 Trees Knees Coffee Maple Syrup

-Considering how much dad loved last year’s bottle of Pappy Van Winkle Barrel-Aged Maple Syrup, why not go back to the well, or the maple tree, again this year?
+Considering how much dad loved last year’s bottle of Pappy Van Winkle Barrel-Aged Maple Syrup on Father’s Day, why not go back to the well, or the maple tree, again this year?
 Bushwick Kitchen’s Trees Knees is fresh New York maple syrup infused with Stumptown Coffee Roasters Hair Bender Blend.
 Expect notes of “dark chocolate, cherry, toffee, and fudge.”
 Also, the best Saturday morning pancakes ever.

 Breville Smoking Gun